 - 1. 9% of our seventh graders tested have nearly met the standards, and 5% of the eighth graders have nearly met the standards in English Language Arts.. - 2.
 6% of our seventh graders tested have not met the standards, and 8% of our eighth graders have not met the standards in English Language Arts. - 3.
-Due to some gaps in the provided data on this form, conclusions are less focused.
-Although there are data about the number of students who scored in each band, the number does not match the number of students tested, so the conclusions are incomplete.
-However, it appears that at least 44% of the Emerson seventh graders are at or above standard, and 57% of the Emerson eighth graders are at or above standard.
+In all areas, in both 7th and 8th grade, the number of students who are not meeting standards increased.